 Risk Assessment Training Location / Duration

 This course can be conducted externally, or onsite to minimise business disruption / downtime if required.
-The courses are on average half a day long.
-We recommend you allow 4-5 hours to complete the course.
+The courses are 1 day in duration.
 Starting times are flexible to meet the needs of your business operation.
 We are happy to conduct the course around the clock, during the evening or at weekends, etc. A small surcharge applies to courses conducted during out of hours times, see terms below.

 Continuous assessment through the course.